cfengine/documentation/getting-started/installation.markdown

 * Install and test the latest version using our [native version][Installing Enterprise 25 Free].

 #### CFEngine Enterprise (Production)

 Install CFEngine Enterprise for [production][Installing Enterprise for Production].

+## CFEngine Community

+Install and test the latest [version of Community][Installing Community].

+In addition to
+instructions, the section also includes simple tutorials to get you started, followed by more advanced tutorials to help your learn the CFEngine language and functionality.